giraffe-fsharp/Giraffe/DOCUMENTATION.md

 ### Response Writing

-Sending a response back to a client in Giraffe can be done through a small range of `HttpContext` extension methods and and their equivalent `HttpHandler` functions.
+Sending a response back to a client in Giraffe can be done through a small range of `HttpContext` extension methods and their equivalent `HttpHandler` functions.

 #### Writing Bytes